Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

 * When running the sample app, the VM based IoT Edge Device is failing.

 Verify your device has a GPU.
-Here's a way to get an [Azure GPU VM](docs/runonvm.md) with drivers and stuff to go on.
+Here's a way to get an [Azure GPU VM](docs/runonvm.md) with drivers and ready to go.

 ---